Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Phase-space-pixel resolution and the search space

-Phase-space-resolution can be computed as follows.
-A point source with a hypothetical orbit excites photoelectrons on a line of pixels which can be termed as "line spread function" or LSF such that the cross-track width is given by the point-spread function (PSF).
-For simplicity, we will assume PSF is a delta function, therefore, LSF is an infinitely thin stripe.
-This means only one pixel, the one whose boundaries contain the debris, is activated at a time.
-PSP resolution can therefore be defined as the 6D grain size at a given position in the R6 space.
-The grain size can also interpreted as the orbital uncertainty defined as the coarseness of orbital parameters that are consistent with the given measurements \cite{folcik+etal-2011}.
+The PSP resolution can be computed as follows.
+A point source with a hypothetical orbit excites photoelectrons on a line of pixels, which can be termed a "line spread function" or LSF such that the cross-track width is given by the point-spread function (PSF).
+For simplicity, we will assume PSF is a delta function; therefore, LSF is an infinitely thin stripe.
+This means that only one pixel, the one whose boundaries contain the debris, is activated at a time.
+The PSP resolution can therefore be defined as the 6D grain size at a given position in the $\mathbb{R}^{6}$ space.
+The grain size can also be interpreted as the orbital uncertainty defined as the coarseness of the orbital parameters that are consistent with the given measurements \cite{folcik+etal-2011}.

-The boundaries of the grain can be defined such that throughout the volume of a grain, half of the projection pixels remain the same.
+The boundaries of the grain can be defined so that, throughout the volume of a grain, half of the projection pixels remain the same.
 To determine the 6D grain size for an orbit ${\bf x} = [\theta, \Omega, e, \omega, M, r]^T$ that starts at time $t_0$ and ends at $t_1$, we first compute the corresponding pixel positions

 where $[i,j]$ are the row and column positions of the $k$th frame and $L$ is the LSF.
-The $R^6$ parameters above are inclination ($\theta$), longitude of the ascending node ($\Omega$), eccentricity ($e$), argument of perigee ($\omega$), mean anomaly ($M$) and revolutions per day ($r$).
+The $\mathbb{R}^{6}$ parameters above are inclination ($\theta$), longitude of the ascending node ($\Omega$), eccentricity ($e$), argument of the perigee ($\omega$), mean anomaly ($M$) and revolutions per day ($r$).
 If the time interval $t_0-t_1$ is such that the orbital segment is outside the FOV, $(i,j,k)$ will be an empty set ($\varnothing$).
-Generally, we can choose $t_0, t_1$ to correspond to entry and exit times at the FOV perimeter pixels.
-Moreover, to maximize the exposure time $\delta_\tau=t_1-t_0$, we can avoid computing trajectories that marginally pass through the FOV, like those clipping the corner of the imaged area.
-For the following analysis, we will assume a trajectory that is fully contained in the FOV.
+Generally, we can choose $t_0, t_1$ to correspond to the entry and exit times on the FOV perimeter pixels.
+Moreover, to maximize exposure time $\delta_\tau=t_1-t_0$, we can avoid computing trajectories that pass marginally through the FOV, such as those that clip the corner of the imaged area.
+For the following analysis, we assume a trajectory that is fully contained in the FOV.
 To compute the resolution in $\theta$, we first compute the set

 Then, we compute the set for the same trajectory but increment by $\Delta\theta$ in inclination: The resolution in inclination is given by the increment that results in exactly half the pixels common to both trajectories, i.e.,